staticbg/Notification_System/README.md

 loaded on application start as k8s environment variables.
 * Similarly, the configurations for each external system should not be hardcoded.
 They could be added to the application.properties file.
 Additionally, the DB will not be a local file DB system.
+* Docker can be used to containerize the application locally and to set dependencies (i.e. the DB and Kafka can be docker containers on which the notification sending system depends)
+* Unit, functional and integration testing should be implemented.
+This was skipped due to the time constraints of the task.

 The system is designed to be run in kubernetes with multiple pods and a kubernetes cronjob for triggering the sending of notifications.